-If your home is free and clear, the reverse mortgage can instead be structured like a tax-free retirement account that grows larger over time.
-This can serve as a financial safety net that protects your lifestyle and financial security against sequence risk, unexpected expenses, loss of income, expensive home repairs, and a rising cost of living.
+If your home is free and clear, you can structure the reverse mortgage like a tax-free retirement account that grows larger over time.
+This serves as a financial safety net that protects your lifestyle and financial security against sequence risk, unexpected expenses, loss of income, expensive home repairs, and a rising cost of living.

 When you’re retired, you don’t have the ability to earn the way you did in your working years.
 That’s why it’s essential to have as many financial resources at your disposal as possible.
 The reverse mortgage unlocks the equity in your home so you can be more financially secure in retirement.

 Not risky, but not always the right fit